 Since 1995, the Maxwell School has been consistently ranked in the top two by U.S. News & World Report for graduate education in public affairs.
-We were ranked #2 in public affairs programs1 and #1 in the public management and leadership speciality area2 in 2018.
+In the 2020 report released, the school is now ranked #1 in the nation for best public affairs programs1 and #1 in the public management and leadership speciality area.2

 Students learn from acclaimed faculty who are leaders in the field of public affairs and build genuine connections with their classmates while discussing ways to solve public service challenges.
 The program is designed for experienced professionals, and students can earn a Master of Public Administration degree from the Maxwell School online in as few as fifteen months.

 The Maxwell School’s online Executive MPA program is designed for professionals with demonstrated leadership experience.

 To be considered for admission, applicants must hold a bachelor’s degree from an accredited institution and have at least five years of work experience in a position with significant organizational responsibility.

 Application Fee.
 The nonrefundable application fee is $75.
 Applicants can contact an admissions counselor to find out if they qualify for an application fee waiver.